ktaylor63/southeast/site/content/science/homepage.md

 Employees within the U.S. Fish and Wildlife Service use science on a daily basis as the foundation for carrying out our mission.

+For more information on our mission and activities see our [FY2018 update](/pdf/regional-science-committee-fy2018-update.pdf).

 Science-based natural resource conservation requires that our employees have timely access to:

   - Scientific research, information, and state-of-the-art scientific tools